calroc/Thun/thun/markII.rst

 It turns out that you don;t need anything but the record since it's already been looked up.
 The symbol contains the jump address.

+Next, push

+push(TOS, TERM, SP)

+There's a note saying

+    set(sp, 2),  % Reg 2 points to just under top of stack.

+But I've forgotten if that's exactly true.
+I want to just point to TOS pair record in SP.
+If that's the case, then the PUSH operation is:

+Since the record we are constructing is going to have the rest of the stack as its tail and it's going to be written to the next word in RAM after (before) the SP (the address of the stack/tail) the offset is +4.

+The address of the term is in a register, the address of the pair record that we are contrsucting will be SP - 4, to get the offset we have to subtract that from the term's address.
+Since we need it anyway, and we're going to do it sooner or later, let's subtract 4 from the SP right
+off:

+    sp = sp - 4

+Then we can use it to calculate the offset and put it in tos:

+    tos = &temp - sp
+    tos = tos << 15

+If I was as slick as I like to pretend I would insert a check here that the two high bits are indeed 00. ...

+With the offset of the term in the tos register already we just have to OR 4:

+    tos = tos | 4

+And write it to the (already decremented) sp.

+    ram[sp] = tos